alvinandtonic/alvinandtonic/README.md

 ### Hi there, my name is Byung Woong (Alvin) Ko 👋

-### I am a Senior Computer Engineering Student at UMass Amherst
+### I am a Computer Engineering Graduate from UMass Amherst

-:computer: I am currently learning C, Java, Python, Verilog, HDL
+:computer: I am currently learning C, Java, Python, Javascript, HTML, React, and CSS
 <br />
 :mortar_board: I am trying to learn to be the best software engineer I can be
 <br />